 Professor and Head of the School of Design

-Bruce Hanington was appointed Head of the School of Design effective June 1, 2019.
-Prior to that, he was Director of Graduate Studies from 2011 and from 2003-2005.
+Bruce Hanington is Professor and Head of the School of Design.
+Prior to this appointment, he was Director of Graduate Studies from 2011-2019 and from 2003-2005.
 He was Program Chair of Industrial Design from 2005-2011.
 He has also overseen the School of Design Executive Education team since 2017.

 Bruce's core teaching has included How People Work, Research Methods for Design, Design Principles and Practices, and The Meaning of Form (Industrial Design Studio).
 Bruce has dedicated his teaching and research to methods and practices for human centered design, with an emphasis on design ethnography, participatory design, and the meaning of form in context.
 Through the School's Executive Education offerings, Bruce has taught various design thinking workshops and micro courses to Tepper MBA students, the Heinz College, the Software Engineering Institute (SEI), Highmark, The Pittsburgh Food Bank, and the United States Air Force Academy (USAFA).